grafana/grafana-opentelemetry-starter/README.md

 # Overview

-The grafana-opentelemetry-starter makes it easy to use Metrics, Traces, and Logs with OpenTelemetry in Grafana Cloud or with Grafana Agent (for Grafana Cloud or Grafana OSS stack).
+The grafana-opentelemetry-starter makes it easy to use Metrics, Traces, and Logs with OpenTelemetry in Grafana Cloud, using the Grafana Agent or OpenTelemetry Collector (for Grafana Cloud or Grafana OSS stack).

 # Compatibility